derschatta/exttests/README.md

-Test files for external Moodle tests
+Test files for external Totara tests
 ====================================

-**It's really important to keep these files completely unmodified in order to obtain coherent test results in all supported moodle versions.**
+**It's really important to keep these files completely unmodified in order to obtain coherent test results in all supported Totara versions.**

 Installation:

 1. clone this repository or download to your local web sever without any line-endings conversion
-2. edit config.php to include: define('TEST_EXTERNAL_FILES_HTTP_URL', 'http://localhost/moodle-exttests');
+2. edit config.php to include: define('TEST_EXTERNAL_FILES_HTTP_URL', 'http://localhost/exttests');
-3. optionally configure SSL on your test server and define('TEST_EXTERNAL_FILES_HTTPS_URL', 'https://localhost/moodle-exttests');
+3. optionally configure SSL on your test server and define('TEST_EXTERNAL_FILES_HTTPS_URL', 'https://localhost/exttests');

 This folder contains several files that are used for unit testing Moodle download capabilities.